Heart and Blood Conditions

 These are some symptoms that may occur in a child with this disease:

-- Pain, swelling or lump in a bone that does not go away, such as on the skin, arms or legs
+- Pain, swelling or lump in a bone that does not go away

-- Bone fracture for no clear reason or from only minor trauma
+- Broken bone for no clear reason or from only a minor injury

 - Loose teeth when you would not expect this, or swollen gums

 - Ear infection, cysts in the ear or fluid that oozes from the ear

 - Skin rash, such as on the scalp or buttocks